Make your own cat food: 10 recipes for cooking cats

 Chicken soup with carrots

-- Preparation: Simmer chicken and carrot in water for about 2 hours, chop chicken into small pieces and puree with the broth.
+- Preparation: Simmer chicken and carrot in water for about 2 hours, cut chicken into small pieces and puree with the broth.

 - Calories: approx. 250 kcal